Lest We Forget (1918 film): Reception

 Like many American films of the time, Lest We Forget was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors required cuts of, in Reel 1, the intertitle "Why marry her?", Reel 3, that part of the scene in the telegraph office where officer throws young woman over table and is shown bending over her, Reel 4, the intertitle "Go, all of you — I will avenge this", and, Reel 7, the cutting of telephone wires.

 Preservation status

-The film survives in a fragment at George Eastman House Motion Picture Collection with more complete copies at the Library of Congress and Cinémathèque Française.
+The film survives in a fragment at the George Eastman Museum Motion Picture Collection with more complete copies at the Library of Congress and Cinémathèque française.